mblal/CICD/README.md

 ```
 sudo s2i build -c ${SOURCE_CODE_DIR} ${DOCKER_IMAGE} ${OUTPUT_IMAGE} --exclude "(^|/)\.git|.bindingroot(/|$)"
 ```
+### STEP 3: LOCAL DOCKER IMAGE

-One we have a docker image with our source code, we have to store in docker registry to make a kubernetes deployement later, here is a sample example to deploy a local registry
+Once e we have a docker image with our source code, we have to store in docker registry to make a kubernetes deployement later, here is a sample example to deploy a local registry

 ```
 https://docs.docker.com/registry/deploying/
 ```